 It’s clear that these guys work hard to make sure that each individual player’s needs are properly taken into account when they design both their training and nutrition plans.
 But in rugby it’s not just the performance of individuals that gets results — it’s how the team works together.

-The owners and the Director of Rugby, Steve Diamond, know how vital this is to success — so they don’t pick players upon ability alone.
+So, players aren’t picked based on ability alone.
 They carefully consider the players’ characters, specifically how a player’s ability and character will shape the team on and off the pitch.

 This is important when building team morale as the players have to be able to trust each other and share the ethos of the club to make it a good environment to be in.